livepeer/LIPs/LIPs/LIP-poll-based-lip-process.md

 If there is a desire to consider multiple LIPs in a single bundle (i.e. for a scheduled protocol upgrade with multiple changes) then all LIPs in the bundle need to:

-- Specify the parent LIP that they are a part of using the **Parts-Of** field in the LIP header preamble.
+- Specify the parent LIP that they are a part of using the **Part-Of** field in the LIP header preamble.
 - Be assigned the Proposed status.

 The parent LIP for a bundle needs to: